rsm-srbhattacharya/Work-portfolio/README.md

 # Code Text Analysis EDA:
 This notebook undertakes an exploratory data analysis (EDA) on book review data, specifically focusing on text analysis.
 It utilizes a subset of a larger dataset available from UCSD's data repository, providing insights into patterns and trends within the review texts. ​​

-# Google Review Analyze Text:
-This extensive research project explores the use of various predictive modeling techniques to predict star ratings from the Google Local Dataset as part of a Recommender Systems course.
-The team employs regression techniques, latent factor models, classification, text-based classifiers, and sentiment analysis to determine the most effective approach.
-The study includes detailed exploratory data analysis, sentiment analysis of review texts, and the application of several predictive models, culminating in recommendations for similar analyses.
-The project emphasizes the predictive power of sentiment scores in star rating predictions, enhanced by additional data features and model complexities to refine accuracy and performance.

 # Dashboard Customer and Sales Overview:
 Displays customer segmentation by type (e.g., Novelty Shop, Supermarket), with associated metrics like total number of customers and order proportions.
 Highlights top products by sales volume, deals by customer breakdown, and geographic distribution of customers across cities.